zakirsajib/optiontheme/readme.md

 README
 -------
-This is a basic options panel for a theme which could be for learning for any new developers.
+This is a basic options panel for a theme which could be used for a learning guide for any new developers.

 <b>Instructions</b>